cheery/lever/README.md

     c
 ```

- TODO: Write a program that checks variance in an object.
+ TODO: Write a program that checks variance in an object
+ (best effort, false positives).

  TODO: The coercion&conversion subsystem needs to be added
  soon, but it's not clear how to extend it in.